 After the Tuscarora War ended, in 1717 the early Tuscarora were granted a reservation in Bertie County, North Carolina.
 In 1722, our Tuscarora ancestors were officially adopted by the Oneida Nation in New York and joined the Iroquois Confederacy becoming the Six Nations, a democratic government that pre-dates the United States Constitution.
 Historically, many of our families lived in Canada and New York, while a population remained in North Carolina on Tuscarora lands.

-Today, the Tuscarora Band of Six Nations Indians currently has First Nations Tuscarora Citizens enrolled population who primarily live in North Carolina and New York.
-The Tuscarora Band of Six Nations Indians' By-Laws and Constitution provides for a multi-branch system of government that is comprised of elected Executive Tuscarora Band Citizens and Tribal Council.
-We trace of tribal ancestry by the Clan, and also specifically from the Haudenosaunee Confederacy Six Nations Tuscarora Chiefs who signed the U.S. Treaties and Tuscarora Land Leases before the state and federal government.
+Today, the Tuscarora Band of Six Nations Indians currently has Haudenosaunee Tuscarora Citizens pursuant to the Six Nations Census Records who are the tribal enrolled population who primarily live in North Carolina and New York.
+The Tuscarora Band of Six Nations Indians' Tribal Laws, Tribal Ordinances, and Tribal Constitution provides for a multi-branch system government that is comprised of the elected Executive Tuscarora Band Citizens and Tribal Council.
+We trace our tribal ancestry by the Clan, and also specifically from the Haudenosaunee Confederacy Six Nations Tuscarora Chiefs who signed all the U.S. Treaties and Tuscarora Land Leases before the state and federal government.

 We are a Tuscarora Band of Six Nations Indians who are the direct Treaty Title holders of Treaties for Tuscarora Indians of Six Nations identified as the Tuscarora Chief William 'Sacharissa' Chew, Chief William Anderson, Chief Cusick, Chief Patterson, Chief Garlow, Chief Williams, Chief Samuel Jacobs, Chief Mt.
 Pleasant, Chief John Smith, Chief Daniel Printup, Chief Isaac Miller, Chief Jefferson Chew, Chief Hibert Chew and other Skarù∙ręʔ Tuscarora Chiefs who served on the Council of Chiefs.